EliGrosman/SlackLeaderboardsWebApp/README.md

 Slack leaderboards is a web application that manages leaderboards and tournaments.
 The application also has multiple endpoints that allow other applications to interface with the leaderboards. *An premade slack-bot that uses these endpoints is provided below*.

+I made this in a couple days so there are probably a lot of bugs that I haven't found.
+Please let me know if you find something.

 ## Setup
 Instructions on how to install and use this application are below: